top of page

 Terrestrial carbon cycle under changing environmental conditions

-One of the paramount challenges of the 21st century is the escalating concentration of carbon dioxide in the atmosphere, driving global warming.
-To unravel the complex environment governing the carbon cycle and its potential future changes, we use climate chambers in laboratory settings to control environmental conditions, alongside advanced water and carbon sensors.
-These tools enable us to observe how different water carbon fluxes, such as photosynthesis and respiration, and reservoirs, including organic matter and microorganisms, within terrestrial ecosystems respond to diverse climatic conditions across various ecosystem types.
+One of the biggest challenges of the 21st century is the rising carbon dioxide levels in the atmosphere, which drive global warming.
+To understand the carbon cycle and predict its future changes, we use climate chambers in labs to control environmental conditions, along with advanced sensors for water and carbon.
+These tools help us see how different carbon flows, like photosynthesis and respiration, and carbon stores, such as organic matter and microorganisms, in terrestrial ecosystems respond to various climate conditions across different types of ecosystems.

 CarbonCycle1.png